-A bootleg copy of Die Hard 4. (from Indonesian dub) somehow managed to replace every third sentence with the words "Soyabean cake", which sounded ridiculous to many viewers reading the subtitles, eg:
+A bootleg copy of Live Free or Die Hard (from Indonesian dub) somehow managed to replace every third sentence with the words "Soyabean cake", which sounded ridiculous to many viewers reading the subtitles, eg:

 Jack: We must eat Soyabean Cake!

 Phone operator: I'm about die, Jack, but the Terrorists is are to blow up about the whole plane!
 We is about to only 3 seconds to do this.

 Jack: Dial up now the agency, for we are about to blow up teh 'Soyabean cake'!